Weather in Ireland in May

 First up, offering longer days, with up to 16 hours of daylight, the weather in Ireland in May is all the better for exploring natural landmarks like the Cliffs of Moher and the Giant’s Causeway without rushing around, and having to dodge dodgy weather.

 On that subject, the milder late-spring conditions are perfect for taking to the great outdoors.
-For example, it’s a great month for hiking Killarney National Park in County Kerry, or exploring County Wicklow, the “Garden of Ireland”.
+For example, it’s a great month for hiking Killarney National Park in County Kerry, or exploring County Wicklow, the “Yard of Ireland”.

 If culture’s more your thing, note that May is a great time for visit for festivals and events, especially if you’re into food and music — more on that a little later.